 Nick emphasizes the Russian piano technique, taught to him by professor Jania Aubakirova, the student of world-famous pianist and teacher Mikhail Pletnev from Moscow State Conservatory, winner of prestigious Tchaikovsky Piano Competition, Moscow.

 Elia was born into a family of professional musicians; her parents are highly educated music teachers.
 Elia began piano lessons when she was five years old.
 She has 24 years of piano teaching experience in Russia, Ukraine, England, and Canada.
-She received a Masters degree diploma in musical studies, qualifying her as a piano teacher, chamber orchestra soloist, and concertmaster.
+Elia received a Masters degree diploma in musical studies, qualifying her as a piano teacher, chamber orchestra soloist, and concertmaster.
+Her passion for music, love for children, and education and knowledge of the Russian piano technique makes for a creative, working and fast-learning atmosphere in the classroom environment.

 Ali has over 20 years of experience working as a violin teacher in schools, colleges and privately.
 He has worked in Iran, Ukraine and Canada and speaks English, Farsi and Russian to accommodate his students.